luyadev/luya/docs/guide/en/install.md

 With those few steps you can install *LUYA* on your System.
 To install *LUYA* you have to install [Composer](https://getcomposer.org/doc/00-intro.md#installation-linux-unix-osx) on your Mac, Unix or Windows System.

+> We have also made a [Install Video on Youtube](https://www.youtube.com/watch?v=7StCJviSGkg) who could help you!

 First of all you have to install the global `fxp/composer-asset-plugin` plugin, which is required by Yii to install bower packages via composer.
 So open your Terminal go into your Webserver folder and insert:

 ```sh